open-feature/flagd/docs/configuration/flagd_start.md

   -b, --bearer-token string                 Set a bearer token to use for remote sync -C, --cors-origin strings                 CORS allowed origins, * will allow all origins -e, --evaluator string                    DEPRECATED: Set an evaluator e.g. json, yaml/yml.Please note that yaml/yml and json evaluations work the same (yaml/yml files are converted to json internally) (default "json")
-  -g, --grpc-cert-path string               Path to TLS certificate to be used by grpc sync provider -h, --help                                help for start -z, --log-format string                   Set the logging format, e.g. console or json  (default "console") -m, --metrics-port int32                  Port to serve metrics on (default 8014)
+  -g, --grpc-sync-cert-path string          Path to root certificate to be used by TLS enabled grpc sync (grpcs://).
+If TLS is used and this configuration is ignored, TLS uses the host's root CA set.
+  -h, --help                                help for start -z, --log-format string                   Set the logging format, e.g. console or json  (default "console") -m, --metrics-port int32                  Port to serve metrics on (default 8014)